FEniCS/basix/joss/paper.md

 and add new elements without needing to make changes to the other components of FEniCSx.

-For some high order finite elements on tensor product cells (quadrilaterals and hexahedra), elements can be more efficiently tabulated using sum factorisation: the elements can be represented as the product of elements defined on an interval, and so can be tabulated by combining copies of tabulated data on an interval rather than tabulating on the full cell.
+For some high degree finite elements on tensor product cells (quadrilaterals and hexahedra), elements can be more efficiently tabulated using sum factorisation: the elements can be represented as the product of elements defined on an interval, and so can be tabulated by combining copies of tabulated data on an interval rather than tabulating on the full cell.
 This tensor product evaluation is implemented in MFEM, FInAT [@finat1; @finat2] and deal.ii [@dealii].
-We have experimented with supporting these factorisations in Basix: in particular, details of the factorisations for Lagrange elements are currently supported in the library.
+We have experimented with supporting these factorisations in Basix: in particular, details of the factorisations for Lagrange elements are currently provided by the library.
 We plan to support them more fully and for a wider range of elements in a future release.

-The Python library FIAT [@fiat] (which is part of the legacy FEniCS library alongside UFL, FFC [@ffc] and DOLFIN [@dolfin]) serves a similar purpose as Basix and can perform many of the same operations (with the exception of permutations and transformations) on triangles, tetrahedra, quadrilaterals, and hexahedra.
+The Python library FIAT [@fiat] (which is part of the legacy FEniCS library alongside UFL, FFC [@ffc] and DOLFIN [@dolfin]) serves a similar purpose to Basix and can perform many of the same operations (with the exception of permutations and transformations) on triangles, tetrahedra, quadrilaterals, and hexahedra.
 As FIAT is written in Python, the FFC library would use the information from FIAT to generate code